Slow Living Books – Top 5 Books That’ll Move You From Hurried To Slow & Intentional

 My Story of Slow Living

-I personally embarked on a slower living lifestyle years ago, and quite by accident, really.
+I embarked on a slower living lifestyle years ago, and quite by accident.
 It wasn’t a grand epiphany that led me to slowing down.
 In fact, it was brought about by a chronic illness that has drastically changed my life since 2008.

 What does slow living mean?

-According to Slow Living LDN slow living is “Slow living is a mindset whereby you curate a more meaningful and conscious lifestyle that’s in line with what you value most in life.”
+According to Slow Living LDN “Slow living is a mindset whereby you curate a more meaningful and conscious lifestyle that’s in line with what you value most in life.”

 The Benefits of Slow Living